 Quality of care is one of the key dimensions of value.
 Through ongoing national and international efforts, such as the System of Health Accounts, information on health care spending is expanding, yet information on the value that health services create is still limited.

 At the end of 2010, a public Forum on the Quality of Care was held to raise awareness to the importance of measuring quality for the good of patients and health budgets alike.
-A key publication, Improving Value in Health Care was released for this event.
+A key publication, Improving Value in Health Care - Measuring Quality, was released for this event.
 This year, a series of country reviews are being initiated in this area.

 AREAS OF WORK

 |Cancer Care||Cardiovascular Disease and Diabetes|